 A couple years ago, I was looking at pictures online for something and I stumbled on a picture of a starving woman, holding what appeared to be her starving young son.
 I was deeply moved emotionally by the picture as being a mother to a son myself; I couldn’t imagine relating to that kind of suffering.
 I couldn’t even comprehend the emotions associated with watching your child cry in hunger and being completely powerless to provide for them.
 I couldn’t imagine the extent of pain, nor would I ever want to.

 I was so impacted by the picture; I saved it in my phone.
 For a while, I utilized the picture as a tool when feeling sorrow, or discontent.
 The picture immediately moved me emotionally, and took me away from my negative mind-set and helped me back to a state of gratitude and in prayer for others and took me outside myself.
-(Taking an “it can always be worse assessment of any negative situation”)
+(Taking an “it can always be worse assessment of any negative situation, there’re people who survived the Holocaust, you can get through this.”)

 Therefore take no thought, saying what shall we eat?
 Or what shall we drink?
 Or wherewithal shall we be clothed.
 (32) For after all these things do the Gentiles seek; for your heavenly Father knows that ye have need of all these things.
 (Matthew 6:31 KJV)